 I am an Assistant Professor in the Department of Dutch Studies, where I coordinate the MA program in Dutch as a Second Language and Multilingualism.
-Additionally, I hold a position at Amsterdam UMC, within Liesbeth Reneman's Lab and the Alzheimer Centre Amsterdam.
+Additionally, I hold a position at Amsterdam UMC, within Liesbeth Reneman's Lab, the Deperatment of Biomedical Engineering and Physicis, where I collaborate with Matthan Caan, and the Alzheimer Centre Amsterdam.

 I earned my PhD in Neuroscience from the University of Reading with a doctoral thesis on structural brain changes induced by bilingual experiences, funded by Horizon 2020 Marie Sklodowska-Curie ITN.
 I was a member of the Bilingualism in the Brain Lab, where I also secured my first posdoctoral position.